mango-jfg/gh-prs-swiftbar-plugin/README.md

 `brew install gh`
 `gh auth login`

-and you need an envirenment variable with your github org name:
+and you need an environment variable with your github org name:
 `GITHUB_OWNER=owner`

 ### Configuration